 - 1. Engage with the English language in functional contexts - 2.
 Express in both descriptive and narrative formats - 3.
-Use effectively the English Language in Business contexts - 4.
+Understand and make effective use of the English Language in Business contexts - 4.
 Actively read and comprehend authentic text - 5.
 Express opinions and communicate experiences.